felixkpt/lumen-tasks-api/README.md

 - Retrieve a specific task
 - Update tasks
 - Delete tasks
-- Filter tasks by status and due date (bonus feature)
+- Filter tasks by status and due date
-- Search tasks by title (bonus feature)
+- Search tasks by title
-- Pagination for task listing (bonus feature)
+- Pagination for task listing

 ## Requirements